-Youths, such as was I, do not have fully developed frontal lobes and are prone to make rash decisions.
+Youths, such as I was, do not have fully developed frontal lobes and are prone to make rash decisions.
 Doubt can cause great calamity in youths whose frontal lobes can take up to 25-years-old to mature.

 Why do I mention this?
 The frontal lobe is associated with the decision and reasoning functions of the brain.
-Because I was such a young person the conclusions that I reached were very unpredictable and not necessarily based in reality.
-I suppose that could be said of some adults!
+Because I was such a young person, the conclusions that I reached were very unpredictable and not necessarily based in reality.

-The price that I paid for doubt was losing my confidence that Christianity was correct.
-I left the faith after some scandal with some church that involved adultery.
-(I do not remember who and where.)
-I concluded that if the servants of God could not even live the religion that it must not be true.
+The price that I paid for doubt was losing my confidence in Christianity's veracity.
+I left the faith after some scandal within some church that involved adultery.
+I do not remember who and where.
+I concluded that if the servants of God could not even live their religion that it must not be true.
 With how I imagined its beginning, the scandal of Mary, why would the acolytes of the various Christian faiths differ?
 The seed of that first deception, I concluded, found its way to the light in the lives of the adherents.

 I was an evolved ape!

 I read in the Holy Bible where such things as adultery were incorrect.
-Thanks to some of my high school teachers, religion was cultural I learned.
-It made sense to discard old cultural beliefs that had even become outdated with clergy.
+Thanks to some of my high school teachers, religion was cultural, I learned.
+It made sense to discard old cultural beliefs that had even become outdated with clergymen.

-It was not too difficult for me to come to that conclusion since the doubt of Christ's validity whispered in the back of my mind.
-I made a rash judgement of the faith of my youth, which I did not understand enough to make such a judgement.
+Deciding that religion, specifically, Christianity, proved a cultural construct to perpetuate order did not seem hard since the doubt of Christ's validity whispered in the back of my mind.
+I made a rash judgment of the faith of my youth, which I did not understand enough to make such a judgment.
 I went further and decided God did not exist.